Working with Transactions

 Creating new transactions

-To initiate the creation of a new transaction you can do any of the following:
+To initiate the creation of a new transaction in regular accounts you can do any of the following.
+For non-regular accounts (such as investments or forex/crypto), the process is slightly different.

 - All platforms: Select any account, then press the + button on the bottom right corner.